 I’ve come full circle.

-When I was a toddler living in Brooklyn, my mom would sit me on the floor with scrap paper and crayons and I’d keep myself busy for hours.
+When I was a toddler living in Brooklyn, my mom would sit me on the floor with scrap paper and crayons and I’d "keep myself busy for hours", she said.
 When I was a bit older I’d play with my dolls, make things out of paper (like a pocketbook for my mom) or I’d be in our basement painting (making a mess, really) with canvas and paints.
 When I was 9 years old my mom, single at the time, took me to oil painting classes at the home of Ann Basilico.
 I will never forget that woman’s name, my first mentor, and I will always be so grateful to my mom who sacrificed things she likely wanted to buy for herself in order to afford those classes for me.
 I'm proud to say that my mom was most definitely my first and biggest fan.

 Right about that same time, mom also encouraged me to get out of the house to meet and play with the girls down the block.
 But I was reluctant.